Upcoming Witcher Games Explained: Polaris, Sirius, Canis Majoris

 It aims to cater to a wider audience by incorporating both multiplayer and single-player gameplay elements.
 Sirius had faced some challenges in recent months, which led CDPR to evaluate and redefine its framework, causing concern among fans about a potential cancellation.

 However, it has been confirmed that the project is still ongoing.
-A significant aspect of the restructure involved layoffs, affecting 21 American and 8 Polish employees of Molasses Flood, a relatively small studio.
+A significant aspect of the restructuring involved layoffs, affecting 21 American and 8 Polish employees of Molasses Flood, a relatively small studio.
 The impact of these layoffs on the development process and whether CDPR will hire new staff to bolster the project’s progression remains to be seen.

 Precise details about Sirius, including its release date, are still under wraps.
 Judging from the games already released by Molasses Flood, we can definitely expect a much more “casual” take on the Witcher universe.